What we have is Love

 My path to being a musician was never straight and narrow I encountered big gaps wherein I had the privilege of pursuing a degree in Nursing.
 As the stereotype goes, in every Filipino household there’s always a Nurse.
 I fought against being part of that stereotype but fortunately for me I was called to exercise my duty of care.
 I excelled in my role of nursing and was promoted to becoming a Deputy Sister in my own ward in less than two years of being qualified.
 I was commended and regarded by my colleagues in the field of Nursing and I’ll always be grateful for all the opportunities and blessings it brought me.
 However, throughout this experience, I felt something missing.
 I knew my love for music was very much alive but it wasn’t utilised and I didn’t know how to pick it back up again.
 Until Djinn, who’s a poignant contributor to my music career, approached me one day and suggested to meet and talk music.
 Call it whatever you will but this was a turning point in my life.
 One I would never forget.

 More than a year later, I’m about to be launching my music career with him as my Partner, Producer, Manager, Master, Sensei all wrapped in one.
 Releasing my music in the most unprecedented time has been challenging.
-To say this is an understatement and as a musician only starting out in the music industry, Im acutely aware of the dire circumstances artists and performers alike, are struggling all around the world.
-But I’ve never been so sure of my ability to shed light, love and positivity in this world through my music.
-To stop now can’t be an option.
+To say this is an understatement and as a musician only starting out in the music industry, I'm acutely aware of the dire circumstances artists and performers alike, are struggling all around the world.
+I’ve never been so sure of my ability to shed light, love and positivity in this world through my music until now.
+To keep it hidden is no longer an option.